Lutron Smart Home App

 Product Strategy

-Chunk down to an MVP and influence strategy
+Chunk down and influence strategy

 Step 4